 - Aggressive or belligerent behavior toward the employer, other employees, customers, or the public.

 - Dishonesty, including lying, to the employer, other employees, customers or suppliers.

-- Conduct that creates a hostile work environment, including harassment and overt discrimination based on race, religion, age, or another protected factor.
+- Conduct that creates a hostile work environment, including harassment and overt discrimination based on race, religion, age, or other protected factor.
 Bullying is a form of harassment.

 Allegations of misconduct should be addressed quickly and objectively.
 Depending on the nature of the offense, an outside investigator may need to be engaged to assure the business and owner/owners have some legal protection from a potential lawsuit.
 Your attorney may need to be notified before the investigation begins.
 According to the Fair Credit Reporting Act, which covers employment and pre-employment investigations, you do not need to notify an employee or obtain permission to perform an investigation.

 Depending on the situation, the completed investigation report may need to be shared with: